-Before we proceed practically, it is important to have an up-to-date environment.
+If you are still willing to set up your environment for Ruby programming language, then let's proceed.
 This tutorial will teach you all the important topics related to environment setup.
 I would recommend to go through the following topics first and then proceed further:

 Ruby Environment Variables : This chapter has a list of all the important environment variables to be set to make Ruby Interpreter works.